 Raoul doesn't end up with Christine, and likely has Gustave taken away as well (see below), but he's now free to pursue a new romance—and hopefully develop it before attempting marriage.

-In Phantom: Depending on what media you're experiencing, Christine's situation and feelings drastically change.
+Depending on what media you're experiencing, Christine's situation and feelings drastically change.
 In the original novel, she's largely an unwilling victim involved in a one-sided romance.
 Contrastingly, many stage productions and the 2004 film hints towards genuine affection between her and the Phantom.
-Nonethless, she and Raoul are together by the story's denouement.
+Nonetheless, she and Raoul are together by the story's denouement.

 Unfortunately, in the climax Christine is accidentally shot as the Phantom tries to calm a crazed Meg Giry (who you may remember as Christine's opera friend), jealous of the affection the Phantom bestows upon Christine.
 Christine dies in the Phantom's arms after declaring her love for him will never die.

 In the aftermath of his debut, the Phantom is either dead or alone (depending on which version you see).
 Nonetheless, he learns love is earned with appropriate actions, not taken with brute force.

 Christine's accidental death devastates the Phantom, but before she dies she reveals Gustave is actually his son, not Raoul's.
 This revelation not only changes our view of their relationship in the previous story, but provides an outlet for Christine and the Phantom's love to continue even after her death—through their child.

 While mourning Christine, the Phantom and Gustave share a tender moment where Gustave touches the Phantom's scarred face, an act of acceptance and hope for the future.
 And that's exactly where the story ends.
 Considering their bond and blood connection, it's likely the Phantom takes Gustave under his wing.

 What Your Vote Means